joaopedrost/VIED/README.md

 ## Building the library with TLS support

+The library has an implementation agnostic interface for TLS configuration.

+Currently it comes with two different implementations of this interface.

+One for the old mbedtls 2.28 LTS version that support TLS versions up to TLS 1.2.

+Another implementation support the current mbedtls 3.6.0 version.
+This newer mbedtls version supports only TLS 1.2 and 1.3.

+### mbedtls 2.28

-Download, unpack, and copy mbedtls-2.16 into the third_party/mbedtls folder.
+Download, unpack, and copy mbedtls-2.28 into the third_party/mbedtls folder.

-NOTE: The current version support mbedtls version 2.16.
-When you download the source archive from https://tls.mbed.org/ you have to rename the extracted folder to "mbedtls-2.16".
+NOTE: The current version support mbedtls version 2.28.
+When you download the source archive from https://tls.mbed.org/ you have to rename the extracted folder to "mbedtls-2.28".

 In the main libiec61850 folder run